enyilCorp/ghas-enablement/README.md

   workflow_dispatch:
     inputs:
       target_repository:
-        description: 'The name of the repository to evaluate'
+        description: 'The name of the repository to evaluate (e.g., my-repo)'
         required: true
         type: string